metosin/malli/README.md

 ### Custom registry

-Example to create a custom registry without the default core predicates and with `:string` and `:int` Schemas:
+Example to create a custom registry without the default core predicates and with `:bool` and `:int` Schemas:

 ```clj
 (def registry